The No Endmarker Theorem for One-Way Probabilistic Pushdown Automata: Two Formulations of One-Way Pushdown Automata

 \subsection{Deterministic and Nondeterministic Variants}

 Deterministic and nondeterministic variants of 1ppda's can be easily obtained by slightly modifying the definition of the 1ppda's.
-To obtain a \emph{one-way deterministic pushdown automaton} (or a 1dpda), we require $\delta(q,\sigma,a \mmid p,u)\in\{0,1\}$ (instead of the unit real interval $[0,1]$) for all tuples $(q,\sigma,a,p,u)$.
-Similarly, we can obtain \emph{one-way nondeterministic pushdown automata} (or 1npda's) if we pick a possible next move uniformly at random and take the following acceptance/rejection criteria: a 1npda $M$ accepts input $x$ if $p_{M,acc}(x)>0$ and $M$ rejects $x$ if $p_{M,rej}(x)=1$.
-It is not difficult to see that these ``probabilistic'' definitions of 1dpda's and 1npda's coincide with the ``standard'' definitions written in many textbooks.
+To obtain a \emph{one-way deterministic pushdown automaton} (or a 1dpda), we additionally require $\delta(q,\sigma,a \mmid p,u)\in\{0,1\}$ (instead of the unit real interval $[0,1]$) for all tuples $(q,\sigma,a,p,u)$.
+Similarly, we can obtain \emph{one-way nondeterministic pushdown automata} (or 1npda's) if we pick a possible next move uniformly at random and take the following acceptance/rejection criteria: a 1npda $M$ accepts input $x$ if $p_{M,acc}(x)>0$ and $M$ rejects $x$ if $p_{M,acc}(x)=0$.
+It is not difficult to see that these ``probabilistic'' definitions of 1dpda's and 1npda's coincide with the ``standard'' definitions presented in many textbooks.
+Because of these definitions, Corollary \ref{main-corollary} comes directly from Theorem \ref{no-endmarker}.